 When Mary, Queen of Scots was arrested following Lord Darnley's death in 1567, Balfour retreated to the relative safety of Noltland to wait out the political storm.
 He did eventually return to fight on Mary's behalf, but when her bid to regain the Scottish throne failed, Balfour fled to Europe.
 He died in 1576 while fighting as a mercenary in Sweden.

-The castle complex consists of a walled enclosure, with a 4 storey high Z-plan tower block on one side of a courtyard.
+The castle complex consists of a walled enclosure, with a 4-storey high Z-plan tower block on one side of a courtyard.
 The central tower is oblong, with square towers at opposing corners.
-The only light to the lower two storeys is admitted through gunholes, so it must have been dark and cheerless place.
+The only light to the lower two storeys is admitted through gunholes, so it must have been a dark and cheerless place.
 There are storage chambers and a kitchen at ground level, and living quarters above.
-In the 17th century a low L-plan block was added.
+In the 17th century, a low L-plan block was added.